The relative class number one problem for function fields, I: Bounds on rational points on curves

 \section{Bounds on rational points on curves}

-We next compile some explicit upper bounds for the number of rational points on a curve over a finite field.
-For $g \leq 10$, we reproduce in Table~\ref{table:manypoints bounds} some data from \cite{manypoints}, which see for underlying references.
+We next compile some explicit upper bounds for the number of rational points on a curve over $\FF_q$.
+For $g \leq 10$, we reproduce in Table~\ref{table:manypoints bounds} some data from \cite{manypoints} (see therein for underlying references).
 For larger $g$, we use the ``linear programming'' method of Oesterl\'e.
-We first adapt an example for $q=2$ (the ``first choice'' bound of \cite[(7.1.1)]{serre-rational}) to also cover $q=3,4$.
 (All decimal expansions herein refer to \emph{exact} rational numbers.)

 \begin{lemma} Let $C$ be a curve of genus $g$ over $\FF_q$ with $q \in \{2,3,4\}$.
 Then